Wheelchair handball: South and Central America

 In 1993 the University of Campinas played already Wheelchair handball but with no clear rules.
 In 2005 Wheelchair handball transformed to a competition sport in Brazil.
 In South and Central America Wheelchair handball was created in two forms, with 7 and 4 players.
 In 2009 the Brazilian Wheelchair Handball Association was created.
 In 2009 the first Wheelchair handball national game was played between Brazil and Chile.
 In 2020 the first South American Wheelchair Handball Championship was held.
 The Pan American Wheelchair Handball Championship was held in 2014 for the first time.

 Geographic areas the sport is present

-There are competitions in Netherlands, Brazil, and South American countries other than Brazil.
+There are competitions in Europe (especially in the Netherlands), Brazil, and South American countries other than Brazil.